 Click fraud is an online scam which steals billions of dollars from advertisers every year.
 It typically works like this:

 - A criminal creates a website which can display search results.
 For example, the website might contain articles about technology, and at the top of the page will be a search box for finding content on the website.

 - The criminal contacts an advertising network like Microsoft Ads, and requests a publisher advertising account.
 The publisher advertising account allows the scammer to monetize his website by displaying advertisements every time someone does a search.
 For example, if a visitor searches for "antivirus software" on the criminal's website, adverts relating to antivirus software will be shown.

 - Instead of waiting for real people to visit his website, the scammer hires a bot programmer to create a click fraud bot.
-The programmer uses bot software such as Puppeteer-Extra to mimic a real internet user, and a proxy service like Bright Data to disguise the fact the bot is running on a server in a data centre.
+The programmer uses bot software such as Puppeteer-Extra to mimic a real internet user, and a residential proxy service to disguise the fact the bot is running on a server in a data centre.